-- 1. From Setup, enter Packages in the Quick Find box and select Package Manager or Packages, depending on your Setup menu. - 2.
-In the Developer Settings panel, click Edit. - Note: This button doesn't appear if you've already configured your developer settings. - 3.
-Review the selections that are required for configuring developer settings, and then click Continue. - 4.
-Enter the namespace prefix you want to register. - 5.
-Click Check Availability to determine if the namespace prefix is already in use. - 6.
-If the namespace prefix that you entered isn't available, repeat the previous two steps. - 7.
-Click Review My Selections. - 8.
+- Note: After you've configured your namespace settings, this button is hidden. - 3.
+Enter the namespace you want to register. - 4.
+Click Check Availability to determine if the namespace is already in use. - 5.
+If the namespace prefix that you entered isn't available, repeat the previous two steps. - 6.
+Click Review. - 7.
 Click Save.